Next star authors could be found online

 STANDING OUT

-Its Chinese peer Cloudary Corp, online literature unit of Internet firm Shanda Interactive, has filed with U.S. regulators for an IPO of about $200 million.
+Its Chinese peer Cloudary Corp, online literature unit of Internet firm Shanda Interactive SNDA.SI, has filed with U.S. regulators for an IPO of about $200 million.

 Cloudary had 2011 revenues of $111 million from 70 million monthly visitors and 5.8 million literary works in its archive.